k-med/kdos-main/content/_index.md

 A Knowledge Domain Operating System

-and interactive library of ideas.
+an interactive library of ideas.